tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 2.3.5:
 - NEW: Font symbols can now have an offset for easier positioning.
 - FIX: UISlider will now set the 'current' property before calling the delegate.
-- FIX: Fixed the checkbox animation issue that was brought to light as a result of 2.3.4.
+- FIX: Fixed the toggle animation issue that was brought to light as a result of 2.3.4.
 - FIX: Minor other tweaks, nothing important.

 2.3.4: